October 7th - October 19th

 3.11 - Players and caster(s) may request during a match that measures be taken to reduce lag.
 At the discretion of the tournament admins, or casters if no admins are available, a streamed match may have its casters switched out, have its number of casters reduced, or be casted from replays.

-4.1 - All external exploits and game modification software are forbidden.
+4.1 - All external exploits and game modification software are forbidden with a few notable exceptions outlined in 5.8.
 The tournament administration reserves the right to disqualify a player for use of any exploits to gain an unfair advantage.

-4.2 - Exploits include but are not limited to: Map Hacks, Trainers, Chinese Monk Aura Glitch (see rule 1.8), Explorer Revival Glitch, Explorer ROF Glitch, OOS / Intentional Lag (Stacked downloads or other game crashing exploits), mods (building rotator, zoom modification), and UIs (Ekanta, Transparent UI).
+4.2 - Exploits include but are not limited to: Map Hacks, Trainers, Explorer Revival Glitch, Explorer ROF Glitch, OOS / Intentional Lag (Stacked downloads or other game crashing exploits), mods (building rotator, zoom modification), and UIs (Ekanta, Transparent UI).

 4.3 - Acceptable hotkey modifications should follow the "1 input = 1 output" rule.
 This means that the hotkey does not queue multiple actions that would normally require several keys.
 An example of an acceptable hotkey modification are hotkeys for the Agra Fort.

-4.5 - The tournament administration has the right to disqualify a player in cases where there is severe lag to the point where the playing and/or viewing experience is unusually burdened.
+4.5 - The tournament staff has the right to disqualify a player in cases where there is severe lag to the point where the playing and/or viewing experience is unusually burdened.